chris-hewitt/collatz/README.md

 ## Purpose

 The purpose of this repo is to a) consolidate all the thoughts I've had about this problem over the past few months, b) experiment with algorithms to implement them, and c) familiarize myself with the syntax and control structures of Python.

+## Output

+This program (main.py) outputs the first n results of the Collatz sequence first using the original "naïve" algorithm, then using my shortcut "derived" algorithm which reduces calculation between even steps from N steps to 1 step.

+It then benchmarks the two results for comparison.